jinkebj/HandyNote-Service/doc/HandyNote-DB-Schema.md

         {"insert":"this is my first note!\n"}
     ],
     folder_id: "f9131869-895b-47f0-ba2b-e15ca964be06", // refer to folders._id
+    starred: 1, // 1: starred, otherwise: not starred
     deleted: 0, // 0: not deleted, 1: deleted, 2: deleted with parent folder

     // auto managed